Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Asymptotic Analysis

-\begin{remark} Theorem \ref{thm:3} considers a simplified setup directly assuming the truth $h_r^*\in \mathcal{G}$.
-For methods like kernel regression, $\mathcal{G}$ used in (\ref{equ:delta:emp}) does not exactly contain $h_r^*(\cdot)$ but approximates it as $n\rightarrow\infty$.
+\begin{remark} Theorem \ref{thm:3} considers a simplified setup directly assuming the truth $d_r^*\in \mathcal{G}$.
+For methods like kernel regression, $\mathcal{G}$ used in (\ref{equ:delta:emp}) does not exactly contain $d_r^*(\cdot)$ but approximates it as $n\rightarrow\infty$.
 Our analyses can be generalized to such scenarios.
 When the sample sizes are relatively small, one may choose $\mathcal{G}$ in (\ref{equ:delta:emp}) with low complexity (e.g., low-dimensional parametric models) for the sake of bias-variance tradeoff, even though it may be misspecified.
 Meanwhile, the commonly used mean-difference strategy \citeg{cheng2021adaptive,miao2023assumption,han2025federated} actually corresponds to setting the function space $\mathcal{G}=\{1\}$ in our framework, which may be too simple to capture the misalignment compared to a more properly specified $\mathcal{G}$ in our method. \end{remark}

-\begin{remark} The consistency in Theorem \ref{thm:3} may not hold when there exist misaligned sources with $\bar{\Delta}_r\asymp \{d(n)/n\}^{1/2}$ contradicting Assumption~\ref{assump:mar_discrepancy}.
-In the presence of misaligned sources with insufficient discrepancy for detection, our framework cannot ensure valid, asymptotically normal inference while fusing all aligned sources.
+The consistency in Theorem \ref{thm:3} may not hold when there exist misaligned sources with $\bar{\Delta}_r\asymp \{\xi(n)/n\}^{1/2}$ (contradicting Assumption~A6).
+In the presence of misaligned sources with insufficient discrepancy, our framework cannot ensure valid and data-fused asymptotically normal inference.
 A similar impossibility result was established in \citet{chen2025minimax} on the fusion of experimental and observational studies.
-Rigorously justifying this in our setting warrants future study.
-To mitigate this, one may incorporate non-normal inference approaches \citep{yang2019combining,guo2025robust}. \end{remark}
+One may incorporate non-normal inference approaches \citep{yang2019combining,guo2025robust} to mitigate this.